opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 **Ingress pipeline**

-* For the L2 bridging case, which table is used to replicated NDP requests to all host-facing ports?
+* For the L2 bridging case, which table is used to replicate NDP requests to all host-facing ports?
 What type of match is used in that table?
 * In the ACL table, what's the difference between `send_to_cpu` and `clone_to_cpu` actions?